hackclub/hackclub/workshops/website_mockup_generator/README.md

 ### 2) style.css

-The style.css file is used to customize the look of the website mockup generator.
-We will be making the background color as red using `backgroundcolor: red;`.
+The style.css file is used to add styles to our website.
+We will be making the background color as red using `background-color: red;`.
 We will also align the text to center by `text-align: center;`.

 #### Final style.css code:
 ```css